 Or, maybe you want to encourage supporters to stay at home, if they are on the Snapchat Zenly app, they can compete with their friends, to see who stays at home the most.

 For those who prefer arts and crafts, Mind have come up with the viral knit and a number of animal shelters in the US have set up bad pet portraits; where a volunteer draws a picture of your animal in return for a donation.

 What about setting up a virtual quiz?
 There are specific platforms that you can use to do this; such as virtual quiz events or you can just do your own DIY version using one of the many online chat platforms and an online giving page.

 There are all sorts of opportunities to encourage your supporters to get sponsorship whilst they are isolating.

-You could get involved in the 2.6 Challenge – set up to save the UK’s charities during the pandemic.
-It wants ‘home heroes’ to dream up a sponsored activity based around the numbers 2.6 or 26 and to complete it on Sunday April 26 – when the 40th London Marathon would have taken place, raising an expected £60m for UK charities.
+People got involved in the 2.6 Challenge – set up to save the UK’s charities during the pandemic.
+It called on ‘home heroes’ to dream up a sponsored activity based around the numbers 2.6 or 26 to mark Sunday April 26 – when the 40th London Marathon would have taken place, raising an expected £60m for UK charities.

 Forget Movember, the isolation beard challenge is gaining momentum, with a number of charities encouraging men to grow beards in return for sponsorship.

 And you could involve children in a challenge; there are many 30 day Lego challenges available on the internet; why not suggest sponsorship for completion of the challenge; remember there are opportunities for photos and videos to be shared on your social media.